qbaonguyen98/nashtech-de-nodejs-assignment-3/docs/system-specification.md

 #### Update service

 Description: Update a service in system.
-After  accessed to the system, adminstrator can update information of existed service in the system.
+After  accessed to the system, administrator can update information of existed service in the system.

 - **URL**: /services/:serviceId
 - **Method**: PUT